userfrosting/learn/pages/03.installation/01.environment/02.homestead/docs.md

 These are important concerns - and part of the reason that most people don't run their web applications off of a home/office server - but they have nothing to do with the _development_ of your application.

-**"It's easier to upload my code to the live server and test it there, instead of setting up a web server on my own computer."**
+### Using a local server to view and test your code

-No.  In the long run, the amount of time you'll spend uploading your code after each change you make will **easily dwarf** the amount of time it takes to set up a working test server on your own computer.
-If you don't like the idea of [installing a stack natively](/installation/environment/native), this guide gives you an alternative option that is easy and highly reliable.
+In the long run, the amount of time you'll spend uploading your code after each change you make will **easily dwarf** the amount of time it takes to set up a working test server on your own computer.
+Examples of test server software are Apache and Nginx.
+If you don't like the idea of setting up a local test server, there's an alternative option that is a little easier and very reliable, called a virtual environment.
+Vagrant and Homestead (using them together) is an example of setting up a virtual environment.

-Incidentally, when you run your code in a place that is only accessible to you, is exclusively for testing your work, and where it's ok (and expected) when something breaks, this is referred to as a **development environment.**  In contrast, when you put your code somewhere so that it is running live and interacting with real visitors to your site, this is called a **production environment.**
+When you run your code in a place that is accessible only to you and where it's ok when something breaks, this is referred to as a **development environment.**  When you upload your so that it is running live and interacting with real visitors to your site, this is called a **production environment.**

 ## Virtualbox, Vagrant and Homestead